isovera/isovera.github.io/drupal-design-guide/index.md

 ### Breakpoints

 The web is fluid.
 Web browsers are a continuum of shapes, sizes, resolutions and capabilities.
 Instead of focusing exclusively on one, two or three breakpoints, consider appearance at interstitial viewport sizes.
-Remember that users often don’t maximize their browser windows.
+Remember that users often don’t maximize their browser windows or may be on a mobile device.
+[Think about device classes (smartphones) instead of specific devices (iPhone 6+).](http://alistapart.com/article/designing-for-breakpoints)

-A note on frameworks, e.g. Bootstrap, Foundation, etc.
+[Bootstrap](http://getbootstrap.com/), [Foundation](http://foundation.zurb.com/), and other frameworks can help.
+They come with well-tested, responsive CSS styles that work as a base for building responsive websites.

 ## Style Guide-Driven Design